Fayetteville, AR Divorce Lawyer

 - Habitual drunkenness (alcoholism) lasting at least one year

-- “Cruel and barbarous treatment” that endangers the life of the other spouse
+- “Cruel and barbarous treatment” that endangers the life of the other spouse or children shared with the spouse

 - Engaging in behavior that makes the other spouse’s living conditions “intolerable”